peteralcock/contactrocket/README.md

 ## Web Dashboard / Front-End

 I created the dashboard using websockets and AJAX to deliver live visual indicators of your crawlers progress because it's much more exciting to watch than having to refresh the page everytime a user wants to "check their score".
-A thousand man hours went into this simple improvement to the UX/UI, so be grateful.

 ![Screenshot](/screenshot.jpg?raw=true "Dashboard")